faroit/website/docs/README.md

   - title: Music Processing
     fa: fas fa-music
     color: "#F27405"
-    details: I have a background in digital signal processing (DSP) and all its related topics like electrical engineering, information theory and ﬁltering with a focus on music signals.
+    details: I have a background in digital signal processing (DSP) and have worked on a wide range of audio and related tasks, including speech- and audio processing, music analysis and music information retrieval.
   - title: Audio-AI
     fa: fas fa-brain
     color: "#36A8A7"
-    details: Today I work on deep learning models for audio related task.
-I am specifally interested in the task of <a href="https://github.com/faroit/CountNet">source count estimation</a> and <a href="https://sigsep.github.io">audio source separation</a>.
+    details: I have a profound understanding of deep audio ml.
+I am specifically interested in the tasks of <a href="https://github.com/faroit/CountNet"> source count estimation</a> and <a href="https://sigsep.github.io">audio source separation</a>.
+I am leading the research team at <a href="https://audioshake.ai">Audioshake.ai</a> that created the best performing music separation model.
   - title: Eco-ML
     fa: fab fa-pagelines
     color: "#88A61F"